kg4ydw/noacli/documentation/Readme.md

     After all options will be a single filename (spaces and all)

 `--files`
-    After all the options will be a space seprated list of filenames, each of which will be opened in its own qtail window
+    After all the options will be a space separated list of filenames, each of which will be opened in its own qtail window

 `--nowrap`
-    Turn word wrap off intitially
+    Turn word wrap off initially

+`--autorefresh`
+`--autorefresh=seconds`
+    Enable autorefresh and (optionally) set refresh interval

 ## table viewer